openHAB NEEO Integration

 - Set the HUE/SATURATION/TEMPERATURE to a NEEO type of "Slider" (you can set the BRIGHTNESS as well - but NEEO will automatically assign that for you).

 Please note that NEEO will automatically combine all your "LIGHT" types into a single light on the remote (not ideal).
-You'll get a single screen with all lights listed with a power toggle and slider for brightness.
-You'll need to add the HUE/SATURATION/TEMPERATURE as shortcuts.
+You will get a single screen with all lights listed with a power toggle and slider for brightness.
+You will need to add the HUE/SATURATION/TEMPERATURE as shortcuts.

 Power State Capability type